bluemix/Customer-Chat/README.md

 and a message (`customer.chat.message`).
 Each session model will include the visitor messages and the client session id, so that even when the visitor/user refreshes the page, the messages will be saved and loaded.
 Once navigating to `/chat`, a new `customer.chat.session` is created if the browser session is new.
-When the `agent_id` replies to the visitor, a new `customer.chat.message` is added and sent back to the visitor by means of a `bus`.
+When the `agent_id` replies to the visitor, a new `customer.chat.message` is added and sent back to the visitor by means of the `Bus`.

 ### Front-end